Shark Handheld WV200UK

 Appearance and Design

 The first thing you’ll notice about the Shark is the sleek and stylish design.
 Unlike bulky Dyson handheld vacuums, we don’t think most people will mind displaying the Shark on a counter-top or side table.
+This is important, as Shark’s goal for this vacuum is that it should be convenient and always available for quick spillages.

 It’s also one of the lightest vacuums we’ve reviewed, weighing just 0.6kg.
 This is considerably lighter than the Dyson V7 Trigger, which is around 1.4kg.
 The lightweight design makes it easy to clean higher locations that would be awkward with a regular upright or cylinder.